Relative volume of separable bipartite states: Introduction

-When $d$ is non-prime, it is possible that the system is composite, i.e. made up of two or more subsystems.
-For example, a $4$-dimensional system could be a single quantum system with four levels or a pair of two-level systems or qubits.
-In the latter case of composite system, the issue of separability becomes important, entanglement being a characteristic feature of quantum theory, and a key resource in quantum information processing~\cite{Horodecki2009}.
-An understanding of separability property of states is therefore important from both a foundational as well as an applications-based perspective.
-We would like to understand the geometry of separable states and know how much of the state space is entangled.
-The issue regarding the volume of the set of separable states was considered in the seminal paper by \.{Z}yczkowski {\em et. al.}~\cite{Zyczkowski1998}.
+The issue regarding the relative volume of the set of all separable states was considered in the seminal work of \.{Z}yczkowski {\em et. al.}~\cite{Zyczkowski1998}.
 It was not only shown that the set of separable states has non-zero volume, but also analytical lower and upper bounds were obtained for the two-qubit and the qubit-qutrit cases.
 They also argued that all states in a sufficiently small neighborhood of the maximally mixed state are separable, and conjectured that the volume of the separable region decreases exponentially with Hilbert space dimension.
 Different aspects of this issue have been addressed by other authors~\cite{Zyczkowski1999,Slater1999,Kendon2002a}.
 Vidal and Tarrach~\cite{Vidal1999} generalized the result to obtain an analytical lower bound on this volume for multi-partite systems, showing that it is non-zero.
-Verstraete {\em et. al.}~\cite{Verstraete2001} gave an improved lower bound on the volume of the separable region for two qubits.
-In similar work on pure states it was shown that typical pure states of multiple-qubit systems are highly entangled, while having low amounts of pairwise entanglement~\cite{Kendon2002}.
+Verstraete {\em et. al.}~\cite{Verstraete2001} gave an improved lower bound on the volume of the separable region for the two-qubit system.
+More recently, significant contribution has been made to the understanding of the generalized two-qubit Hilbert-Schmidt separability probabilities by Slater\,\cite{Slater2012,Slater2013}.
+In similar work on pure states it was shown that typical or generic pure states of multiple-qubit systems are highly entangled, while having low amounts of pairwise entanglement~\cite{Kendon2002}.
 Regarding the issue of geometry of state space, the geometry of Bell-diagonal states for two-qubit systems in the context of quantum discord has been addressed recently~\cite{Lang2010}.